 By Lizbeth Diaz and Anahi Rama

-MEXICO CITY (Reuters) - More rain lashed Mexico's northwest coast on Thursday, prompting evacuations and adding to flash floods that have created chaos across the country and killed at least 97 people.
+MEXICO CITY (Reuters) - Tropical Storm Manuel lashed Mexico's northwest coast with heavy rains on Thursday, prompting evacuations and adding to flash floods that have unleashed chaos across Mexico and killed at least 97 people.

-Emergency services said heavy rains were battering the northwestern state of Sinaloa and hundreds of people had been evacuated from coastal communities.
+Emergency services said heavy rains were beating down on the northwestern state of Sinaloa and that hundreds of people had been evacuated from coastal communities.

-The U.S. National Hurricane Center said an area of low pressure over the oil-producing southern Gulf of Mexico had a 50 percent chance of becoming a tropical cyclone over the next 48 hours and could dump heavy rains on already flooded areas in southern and eastern Mexico.
+The U.S. National Hurricane Center said an area of low pressure over the oil-producing southern Gulf of Mexico had a 60 percent chance of becoming a tropical cyclone over the next 48 hours and could dump heavy rains on already flooded areas in southern and eastern Mexico.

-The risk of more downpours comes after tropical storms Ingrid and Manuel converged on Mexico from the Gulf and the Pacific over the weekend, triggering the flash floods.
+The fresh misery comes after tropical storms Ingrid and Manuel converged on Mexico from the Gulf and the Pacific over the weekend, triggering the flash floods.

-More than 1 million people have been affected across the country, and 50,000 have been evacuated from their homes.
+More than a million people have been affected across the country, and 50,000 have been evacuated from their homes.

 "It's raining really heavily.
-I saw lots of fallen trees on my way to work," said Cristian Nunez, 26, a hotel receptionist in Culiacan, capital of Sinaloa, which Manuel hit on Thursday.
+I saw lots of fallen trees on my way to work," said Cristian Nunez, 26, a hotel receptionist in Culiacan, the capital of Sinaloa state.
 "Many employees didn't make it in ... we're basically alone."

-Further south in flooded Acapulco, which has been hit by looting, the beach resort was still reeling.
-Thousands of people remained trapped in the city, awaiting evacuation as airlines and the armed forces worked to get them home.
+The flooded tourist resort of Acapulco further south, which was hit by looting, was still reeling on Thursday.
+Tens of thousands of people remained trapped in the city, awaiting evacuation as airlines and the armed forces worked to get them home.

 MUD BURIES HOUSES

-Hotels in the northern Pacific state of Baja California Sur, home to the beach resorts of Los Cabos, which are popular with U.S. tourists, reported rain and wind on Wednesday, but nothing like the conditions seen in Acapulco.
+Hotels in the state of Baja California Sur, home to the popular beach resorts of Los Cabos, which are popular with U.S. tourists, reported rain and wind on Wednesday, but nothing like the conditions seen in Acapulco.

-"We haven't seen two such aggressive weather phenomena hitting at the same time in recent years," he said.
+"We haven't seen two such aggressive weather phenomena hitting at the same time in recent years," Casillas said.
 "We just don't yet know how long economic activity will be knocked out."

 He said he expected the additional impact to an already weak economy, coming on top of concerns about the health of the U.S. economy voiced by the Federal Reserve this week, would push the central bank to cut its benchmark rate again in October.